travis-ci/travis-ci/docs/notes/build_tasks.md

 ### Build::Request

 A Request is what external services, like currently Github, send to Travis.
-It contains the sent payload and has a one-to-one relationship to a Build::Group.
+It contains the sent payload and has a one-to-one relationship to a Build.

 ### Build